Zoomlevel/project_beatmaster-2009-/README.md

 4) dragon - the bruce lee story (snes)
 5) street fighter II (snes)
 6) some baseball game (snes)
-7) early windows sounds
+7) windows system sounds

-ppps: this is basically my interpretation of the fighting style of jeet kune do. while sitting at a computer and only moving your wrists.
+ppps: could be fun to be played online.

+pppps: the taunts! :D